-St. John’s Academy Shawnigan Lake is one of only a few dozen private schools in all of Canada which offers the IB Program, and it has quickly become embedded into all aspects of our teaching and learning.
+St. John’s Academy Shawnigan Lake (SJASL) is one of only a few dozen independent schools in all of Canada offering the IB Middle Years Program (MYP), and it has quickly become embedded into all aspects of our teaching and learning.

-As a school authorized and trained to provide the IB program we hold ourselves to the highest standards and work with our partners at the IB Organization to ensure our learning community continues to adhere to the vision and values that define an IB World School.
+As an MYP authorized school, we hold ourselves to the highest standards and work with our partners at the IB Organization to ensure our learning community continues to adhere to the vision and values that define an IB World School.